Dark Side Club: Fictional history

-However, not every captured metahuman is deemed fit to fight alongside the Boss Dark Side, and Doctor Bud Fogel (actually the Dark God Desaad) is sent to capture the Infinitors and deal aggressively with the Everymen kids, the younger heroes receiving often unwanted powers from Lex Luthor's exogene.
-Double Trouble is killed, and Vaporlock, Amazing Woman, and Empathy are captured, and forced to power a machine meant to rid the Everymen of their lingering powers, deemed too unpredictable and unstable to be used by the Dark Side Club.
+However, not every captured metahuman is deemed fit to fight alongside Darkseid, and DeSaad is sent to capture the Infinitors and deal aggressively with the Everymen kids, the younger heroes receiving often unwanted powers from Lex Luthor's exogene.
+Double Trouble is killed, and Vaporlock, Amazing Woman, and Empathy are captured, and forced to power a machine meant to rid the Everymen of their powers.
 As a side effect, the still living Infinitors vanish.

 The Club returns in the Terror Titans, where the Terror Titans are shown retaining their chief role, and granting the Dark Side Club a more business driven facade, more similar to the Roulette underground fight club.
 They manage to capture a cadre of new legacy, semi-obscure heroes, and Clock King hires Ravager as his minion and trainer.
-Rose begrudgingly accepts, still refusing to embrace the cruel ways of the Club and refusing to give up her independent will, apparently with a secret agenda of her own.
+Rose begrudgingly accepts, still refusing to embrace the ways of the Club and refusing to give up her independent will.

-In the Final Crisis series, Dan Turpin is shown discovering that the Club has been capturing metahuman children, and teaching them to say the Anti-Life Equation.
+In Final Crisis, Dan Turpin is shown discovering that the Club has been capturing metahuman children and teaching them to say the Anti-Life Equation.

-Former Milestone Comics hero Static was revealed to be the champion of the Dark Side Club, and the strongest of its captured metahumans.
-During his match with Ravager, he easily defeated her and unsuccessfully attempted to attack his captors after somehow escaping the effects of the Anti-Life Equation.
+Static is later revealed to be the champion of the Dark Side Club and the strongest of its captured metahumans.
+During his match with Ravager, he easily defeats her and attempts to attack his captors after escaping the effects of the Equation.